 - Tampering with witnesses.

-The issuance of a mandatory protection order is done during your first court appearance.
-This is often the arraignment for the underlying crime.
-At this stage of the process, the judge will inform you of your rights.
-The judge will tell you not to interact with the alleged victim or witnesses.
-This is the mandatory protection order outlined by CRS 18-1-1001.
+A mandatory protection order is issued during your first court appearance, which is usually your arraignment for the underlying crime.
+At this point, the judge will inform you of your rights and will tell you not to interact with the alleged victim or witnesses.

 Most judges make the mandatory protection order a part of your bond.
-Violating the protection order breaks the terms of your bail.
-This can lead to serious penalties.
-It can lead to additional criminal charges, as well.
-It can also make the terms of your bail much stricter.
+Violating the protection order breaks the terms of your bail and can lead to:

 People facing domestic violence charges have the harshest mandatory protection orders.
-The terms of these protection orders often include rules that forbid:
+The terms of these protection orders often forbid:

-- Talking to your spouse, children, or relatives.
-The rule applies if they initiated the contact or consented to it,
+- Talking to your spouse, children, or relatives, even if they initiated the contact or consented to it,

-- Interacting with relatives in any way.
-This includes on the internet, over the phone, or through text message,
+- Interacting with relatives in any way, even over the internet, over the phone, through text message or email, or through social media such as Twitter, Instagram or Facebook,

-- Indirectly contacting your spouse, children, or relatives.
-This includes sending them a message through a friend,
+- Indirectly contacting your spouse, children, or relatives, including sending them a message through a friend or leaving a message at their home, office, or vehicle,

 - Going in or even near your marital home without law enforcement agency supervision,

-- Going near your spouse, children, or relatives.
-This includes going near their workplace, where they live, or where they often go,
+- Going near your spouse, children, or relatives, including near their workplace, where they live, or where they often go,

 - Drinking alcohol,